Deploy, Deliver, Defend

 (Utilities, construction, lodging, supplies and equipment)

-*As per 910th Airlift Wing FY12 Economic Impact Analysis
+*Per 910th Airlift Wing FY13 Economic Impact Analysis

 SIGNIFICANT HISTORICAL HIGHLIGHTS

-1951 - 1954 - The Air Defense Command negotiates with the local community to construct a Reserve base to defend the northern United States.
+1951 - 1954 - The Air Defense Command negotiates with community to construct base for northern United States defense.

 1955 - Air Defense Command constructs the base.

-1957 - Construction of separate Reserve facilities is completed.
-The 26th Fighter-Bomber Squadron is established, flying T-33 and F86H aircraft.
+1957 - Construction of Reserve facilities completed.
+26th Fighter-Bomber Squadron established, flying T-33 & F86H aircraft.

 1960 - The Air Force transfers command of Youngstown Air Force Base from Air Defense Command to the 757th and the Continental Air Command (now the Air Force Reserve).

-1965 - Unit C-119s carry personnel and supplies to the Caribbean to aid in the Dominican Republic Crisis.
+1965 - Unit C-119s cargo aircraft carry personnel and supplies to the Caribbean to aid in the Dominican Republic Crisis.

-1969 - The tactical airlift mission ends when the unit is redesignated the 910th Tactical Air Support Group, flying U-3s and training forward air controllers.
+1969 - The tactical airlift mission ends as the unit is redesignated the 910th Tactical Air Support Group, flying U-3s and training forward air controllers.

 1971 - Unit is converted to the 910th Special Operations Group, flying A-37 fighter-bombers in a close air support mission.